-Poems: 'Lowlight on Burnham Beach' & 'Lugworms'; Trinity House & More About Lugworms
+Poems: 'Lowlight on Burnham Beach' and 'Lugworms'; Trinity House and More About Lugworms

 Rôle of Lighthouses

 Lighthouses are less important than they used to be, especially those on land or shoreline.
 Many have been decommissioned, their lights snuffed and turned into homes, museums or nostalgic landmarks.
 Trinity House is the body which decides the fate of each lighthouse.

 My first poem is about the Lowlight on the beach of Burnham-on-Sea in Somerset.
 It was decommissioned some years back but has a fascinating history and draws visitors from afar because of its unusual structure.
 Nine sturdy wooden legs and a cubed wooden core enclosing a large light housing, stand on Burnham Beach.

 Low & High LightsClick thumbnail to view full-size

 Here I stand astride yellow, shifting, fickle sands,

 peril-red stripe splits my torso, aligning with Highlight,